Walter Duranty: Views on the Soviet Union

-In the 1931 series of reports for which he received the 1932 Pulitzer Prize for Correspondence, Duranty argued that the Russian people were "Asiatic" in thought, valuing communal effort and requiring autocratic government.
-He claimed that they viewed individuality and private enterprise as alien concepts that led to social disruption and were just as unacceptable to them as tyranny and Communism were unacceptable to the Western world.
+In the 1931 series of news reports for which he received the 1932 Pulitzer Prize for Correspondence, Duranty argued that the Russian people were "Asiatic", requiring autocratic government.
 Failed attempts since the time of Peter the Great to apply Western ideals in Russia were a form of European colonialism, he wrote, that had been finally swept away by the 1917 Revolution.
+Duranty described the Soviet Union after the 1917 Revolution as somewhat realizing the ideas of Karl Marx: "Marx theorized about 'the elimination of class distinctions' in his proletarian Utopia, but Leninism and Stalinism showed what the words meant in practice."

+By 1931, Duranty argued that the Soviets believed Vladimir Lenin and his New Economic Policy were both failures tainted by Western thought.
+Duranty wrote that, "Where Marxism theorized Stalin acts.
+Marxism says, “Eliminate class distinctions” and Stalinism does so by the simple and effective process of destructions....".
+Whereas Duranty wrote that the kulaks under Leninism were "an almost privileged class, encouraged to work and prosper", he described the "liquidation of the kulaks" under Stalin as an example of that utter elimination of class distinctions.

-Vladimir Lenin and his New Economic Policy were both failures tainted by Western thought.
-Duranty believed that Stalin scrapped the New Economic Policy because he had no political competition.
-The famine in Ukraine demonstrated the lack of organized opposition to Stalin because his position was never truly threatened by the catastrophe.
-Stalin succeeded where Lenin had failed: he "re-established a dictator of the imperial idea and put himself in charge" through intimidation.
-"Stalin didn't look upon himself as a dictator, but as a 'guardian of a sacred flame' that he called Stalinism for lack of a better name."
-Stalin's five-year plan was an attempt to effect a new way of life for the Russian people.
+Duranty felt that Stalin was able to scrap the New Economic Policy because he had no political competition, i.e. that the Ukraine famine (known as the Holodomor) demonstrated the lack of organized opposition to Stalin because his position was never truly threatened by the catastrophe.
+Duranty argued that Stalin succeeded where Lenin had failed: he "re-established a dictator of the imperial idea and put himself in charge" through intimidation.
+"Stalin didn't look upon himself as a dictator, but as a 'guardian of a sacred flame' that he called Stalinism for lack of a better name." and Stalin's five-year plan was an attempt to affect a new way of life for the Russian people, according to Duranty's reports for The New York Times.

-Duranty argued that the Soviet Union's mentality in 1931 greatly differed from the perception created by the ideas of Karl Marx; he viewed Stalinism as an integration of Marxism with Leninism.
-In one of his articles submitted for the Pulitzer Prize, Duranty opines on the Soviet actions that led to the famine.

-Duranty sometimes claimed that individuals being sent to the labor camps in the Russian North, Siberia, or Kazakhstan were given a choice between rejoining Soviet society or becoming underprivileged outsiders.
+Duranty both admitted the Stalinist system's brutality and defended its necessity.
+He claimed that individuals being sent to the labor camps in the Russian North, Siberia, or Kazakhstan, sometimes with their families, might later, eventually, be given a choice between rejoining Soviet society or becoming underprivileged outsiders.
 However, he admitted that for those who could not accept the system, "the final fate of such enemies is death".
+He acknowledged that the brutal collectivization campaign and exile to work camps in Siberia offered "no more than a hope or promise of a subsequent raising up.
+Perhaps this hope, is vain and the promise a lie.
+That is a secret of the future."
 Though describing the system as cruel, he stated that he had "no brief for or against it, nor any purpose save to try to tell the truth".
-He argued that the brutal collectivization campaign was motivated by the "hope or promise of a subsequent raising up" of Asian-minded masses in the Soviet Union that only history could judge.

-Duranty both admitted the Stalinist system's brutality and defended its necessity.
-He repeated Soviet views as his own opinion as if his 'observations' from Moscow had given him more profound insights into the country.

-Duranty's motivations have been hotly debated, and his reporting is faulted for being too uncritical of the USSR, presenting Soviet propaganda as legitimate reporting.
+Duranty's reporting is faulted for being uncritical of the USSR and presenting Soviet propaganda as legitimate.